 Of your five senses, vision is probably the one you use the most, which is why it’s so important to keep your eyes healthy and seek professional care right away for eye injuries.
-University Urgent Care (UUC) in Fort Worth, TX is staffed by physicians who are trained and board certified in emergency medicine, which includes evaluation and care for minor eye injuries.
+University Urgent Care (UUC) in Fort Worth, TX is staffed by care providers to treat eye injuries, including; injury evaluation and care for minor eye injuries.
 With no appointments necessary and available online check-in, UUC gives patients in Frisco Heights, Tanglewood, Paschal, TCU, and nearby neighborhoods a fast, convenient way to get eye injuries assessed.
 Immediate, professional care at UUC can help to avoid long-term complications created by waiting for an appointment at doctor’s office or trying to treat the injury yourself.
 Some reasons to visit UUC to have your eye injury evaluated include:

 - Black eye

 - Cuts and scratches to the eye or eyelid